fmalazemi/MPI_resources_Tutorials/CMS/plan.md

     - Wait for list of module and data
     - For each module spwan a seperate process in the server that loads data and executes the module.
       - Server use MPI to communicate with spwaned processes.
+      - Or we can inform a process give process input as a parameter and inform where to store output.
     - Send output back to client (or store in a database?)
     - Close connection
   - Wait for another client.